algowifi/AlgoWIFI-CE/README.md

 * Mikrotik ALL Version ( wireless and wired )
 * UBNT Unifi in testing.
 * AP based on OpenWRT in testing.
-* Application for Hot-Spot Managemant in testing.
+* Application for Hot-Spot Management in testing.

 # Changelog